 Welcome to Grenadine Event Management Software!
-This article will guide you through the initial steps we recommend you take to start organizing, promoting, and selling tickets to your events.
-In no time, you’ll be able to start selling tickets, taking registrations, and publishing both an event website and a mobile app (depending on the options you chose during signup)!
+This article will guide you through the steps needed to organize and promote your event.
+In no time, you’ll be able to start selling tickets, taking registrations, and publishing event websites as well as mobile apps (depending on your sign-up package)!
 Continue reading below for an overview of the fundamentals of Grenadine Event Management Software.

 Accessing Grenadine Event Management Software

-During the sign-up process, you will have chosen a name to generate a Grenadine URL specific to your organization.
+During the sign-up process, you chose a name to generate a Grenadine URL specific to your organization.
 Your Grenadine URL looks something like this:

-This Grenadine URL will allow you to access Grenadine Event Manager, the main tool for Grenadine Event Management Software.
-Grenadine Event Manager will enable you to pilot multiple events at the same time if required.
+This URL allows you to access the Grenadine Event Manager which is the main component of the Grenadine Event Management Software.
+The Event Manager allows you to pilot multiple events at the same time if required.
 To get started, go to your Grenadine URL address and begin creating your first event.

 Create your first event